chandachewe10/BitKwik/README.md

 ## How it works

 This is a project from AfricaWorks and BTrust Hackathon.
 It is a Bitcoin powered bill payment app tailored for Zambian users.
+It allows customers to pay for bills such Zesco units, water bills, TV Subsription Etc using BitCoin, also customers can transfer their BitCoins to their Mobile Money wallets Instantly!

 ## Installation